 Published On: May 07 2012 12:57:03 PM CDTUpdated On: Nov 18 2014 02:21:50 PM CST

-A federal judge struck down Nebraska's ban on same-sex marriage on Monday.
-Only 12 states currently ban gay marriage.
+The Supreme Court on Tuesday is hearing arguments on whether there is a constitutional right tosame-sex marriage.
 Here's a look at the path same-sex marriage has taken across the country.

 The means same-sex couples will now be able to marry in 38 states and Washington D.C.

 The case involving Ohio, Michigan, Kentucky and Tennessee is expected to be decided sometime in June by the U.S. Supreme Court.